REcommunity true false Almo Nature true false

 An unprecedented impact

-Climate change affects cities, agriculture, and natural areas, putting ecosystems and the essential services on which human societies depend at risk.
-While not all ongoing changes can be predicted, it is certain that the impact will involve billions of people, all living species, and their habitats.
+Climate change is affecting cities, agriculture, and natural environments, placing ecosystems and the essential services that human societies rely on at risk.
+While not all of the changes we are seeing can be predicted, it is clear that the impact will be felt by billions of people, as well as by all living species and the habitats they depend on.

 Fondazione Capellino’s commitment

-Fondazione Capellino is aware of the scale of the climate crisis and has made climate change one of the central areas of its work.
-Acting on the climate means addressing its systemic causes, rethinking economic models and the relationships between human activities, biodiversity, and natural resources.
+Fondazione Capellino recognises the scale of the climate crisis and has made climate change one of the central focuses of its work.
+Addressing the climate means tackling its underlying, interconnected causes and rethinking economic models, as well as the relationships between human activities, biodiversity, and natural resources.

 videos - Climate change